-Emerging market GDP figures have surprised to the upside this year, and this in turn means good news for emerging market currencies.
-We’re taking a closer look at country-specific developments and what they mean for global investors.
+Emerging market GDP figures have surprised to the upside this year, and this, in turn, means good news for emerging market currencies.
+Emerging Market Views is taking a closer look at country-specific developments and what they mean for global investors.

 Argentina: Fiscal Reforms A Game Changer

 Argentina is preparing to pass a fiscal responsibility law governing the finances of provincial governments.
 Under the proposal, the current spending of provinces would not be allowed to rise faster than inflation and government employment would not be allowed to rise faster than the pace of population growth.

 The proposal is due to be submitted as part of the 2018 budget proposal, but will not be voted on until after the midterm legislative election scheduled for October 22nd.
 If passed, this would be a big deal.
 “Argentina is one of the world’s great defaulters, not because of character flaws or cultural peculiarities, but because the Constitution grants provinces excessive powers compared to the central government,” Jan Dehn, head of research with Ashmore Investment Management explains.
 “This flaw in the constitution has enabled provinces to borrow too much money time and time again in the knowledge that they will eventually be bailed out by the central government, which eventually defaults under this arrangement.”

 In short, Dehn says, the upcoming midterm elections have suddenly taken on much more importance from an investor perspective.

 Ratings agency SP Global has adopted what Dehn says is a “longer-term perspective” in its assessment of the public finances in Brazil when earlier this month it removed Brazil from credit watch negative, yet maintained the current sovereign credit rating of BB with a negative outlook.
 The decision followed an announcement by the government that the fiscal deficit will increase by a total of 2.6 percent of GDP for the period 2017-2020.
 The decision “seems sensible to us.”